yungmexx/v-dialogueui/ReadMe.md

 How to use:

 You can either go two routes, first is trigger the event that you can use in loop

 TriggerEvent('v-dialogue:showtext', CHANGEME )

 Set CHANGEME to whatever you want make sure its in " "

-EXAMPLE: TriggerEvent('v-dialogue:showtext', "This is an Example" )
+EXAMPLE: TriggerEvent('v-dialogue:showtext', "This is an Example")

 How to hide Ui:

-TriggerEvent('v-hidetext')
+EXAMPLE: TriggerEvent('v-dialogue:hidetext')

 Or you can export it to go based on a timer

 How to use:

 exports['v-dialogueui']:showTextUI( CHANGEME, time)

 Set CHANGEME to whatever you want make sure its in " " and change time to a number for example: 5000

 EXAMPLE: exports['v-dialogueui']:showTextUI('This is an example text', 5000) -- Display the text for 5 seconds (5000 milliseconds)

 Credits go to Pata_PataMods on CFX for the ui.
 All I did was extract the Ui part to use as TriggerEvents